 Alex is currently working on a book manuscript, which explores issues of race and white identities in cyberspace, and arises from research she conducted as part of her Ph.D.
 She has...
 Read More

-Elizabeth De Wolfe is chair of the Department of History & Philosophy and affiliated faculty in the Women's and Gender Studies Program.
+Elizabeth De Wolfe is Professor of History, Director of the Liberal Studies Program, and affiliated faculty in the Women's and Gender Studies Program.
 Her teaching areas include American women's history, nineteenth-century popular culture and historical research methods.
 De Wolfe offers a variety of courses including Growing Up Female: History of American Girls; Bestsellers and the Big, Bad City; Women, Health and History; and War Letters .
 Dr. De Wolfe's research explores ordinary women who find themselves in extraordinary situations.
-Her study of the anti-Shaker activist Mary Marshall...
+Her study of the anti-Shaker activist Mary...
 Read More

 Nineteenth-century American Women's History; Shakers and Other American Communal Groups; Nineteenth-century popular culture